 An IRB may invite individuals with competence in special areas to assist in the review of complex issues

 For more information, contact:

-- Cheryl Gherna, Coordinator, Research Integrity and Compliance Office, Michigan Tech
+- Cheryl Gherna, Coordinator, Compliance, Integrity, and Safety Office, Michigan Tech

-- Joanne Polzien, Director, Research Integrity and Compliance Office, Michigan Tech
+- Joanne Polzien, Director, Compliance, Integrity, and Safety Office, Michigan Tech